bluesky-social/atproto/README.md

 Want to jump right in?
 Follow these steps to get a sample two server network up and running.

 This demo takes four terminal windows:
-- two servers to show of data federation
+- two servers to show off data federation (you can use just one here if you like)
 - two cli clients representing two users on separate servers interaction

 The number in parantheses tells you which terminal to run each command in